DianaNites/cargo-image/README.md

 * A nightly compiler.
 * A `.cargo/config` setup to build your target.
-* `cargo-sysroot` v0.5.4 or later.
+* `cargo-sysroot` v0.6.0 or later.
-* `bootloader` v0.8.0.
+* `bootloader` v0.8.0 or later.
 Older versions are untested and probably won't work.
 * The `llvm-tools-preview` component via rustup.

 ## Limitations